deepmajoka07/-likely-cough-9107/README.md

 # Mountain Wear
 ## Clone of Columbia.com [Visit here](https://sunny-pudding-42afd8.netlify.app/)

-It is a clone of American based sportswear company [Columbia.com](https://www.columbia.com/) which sells all kind of sportswar clothes for Men, Women and Children.
+It is a clone of American based sportswear company [Columbia.com](https://www.columbia.com/) which sells all kind of sportswear clothes for Men, Women and Children.